scottrepreneur/maker-community/docs/contributing.md

 ## What are we trying to accomplish?

 The Community Development Group's goal is to provide members with the tools needed to improve the ecosystem.
-The objective is to present opportunities for members to create, update, and maintain MakerDAO's public set of community resources.
+This is achieved by presenting opportunities for members to create, update, and maintain MakerDAO's public set of community resources.

 ## Project Description